 Whether it’s top designer brands or small independent boutiques, you’ll find an excellent variety of shops – whatever your style.

 Spend the afternoon browsing the exciting stalls of Borough Market, sampling food, and hunting for antiques.
-Just minutes from the Centre, Spitalfields Market is the perfect place to find unique outfits and handmade gifts – and you can pick up some tasty street food at the same time!
+Just minutes from the Center, Spitalfields Market is the perfect place to find unique outfits and handmade gifts – and you can pick up some tasty street food at the same time!

 The City of London is also home to plenty of well-known international shops, including Gucci, Hermes, Tiffany and Co, Jo Malone and Louis Vitton.
-Close to St Paul’s Cathedral, you’ll find One New Change – a shopping centre featuring some of the UK’s most popular high street stores such as H&M, Accessorize, Topshop, Cos, and Gap.
+Close to St Paul’s Cathedral, you’ll find One New Change – a shopping center featuring some of the UK’s most popular high street stores such as H&M, Accessorize, Topshop, Cos, and Gap.

 Travel in London